bdviet/wp-nongcolongthanh/wp-content/plugins/wpfront-scroll-top/readme.txt

 ### Features
 * Displays a button when user scrolls down the page.
 * Scrolls the page back to top with animation.
+* Link to an element within the page.
+* Link to a different page using URL.
 * Create text, image or Font Awesome button.
 * Set any image you want.
 * Hide on small devices.